 Mi-Kickstart Awards are a part of the MTRAC for Life Sciences Innovation Hub – a statewide program that accelerates the transfer of technologies from Michigan’s institutions of higher education to the private sector for commercialization.

-The Mi-Kickstart Awards offer funding in the $25K-$50K range, with all budgets requiring a 50% cost share from the investigator/institution.
+The Mi-Kickstart Awards offer funding in the $21,250-$42,500 direct cost range, with all awarded projects requiring a cost share from the investigator/institution.
 The awards are given quarterly, with proposals due November 1, February 1, May 1, and August 1 of each year.

 Proposals must address a discrete milestone that is critical to the advancement of research to the point of product development.
 This milestone will increase the commercialization potential of the overall research project to the point where it can be considered a strong candidate for further translational research funding and ultimately commercialization.
 Examples include in-vivo testing, prototype development, beta development and testing, or drug-candidate pre-clinical work.